Doctorate in politics from the University of Oxford

 I am an early career researcher.
 I read for my DPhil at the University of Oxford.
 I completed my doctorate in November 2018.
 My research interests fall within the fields of political communication, comparative politics and African electoral politics.
 My thesis is about election campaigning, and in particular, the transformative effect of the mass rally.
 I write on the politics of sub-Saharan Africa in general, and the politics of Tanzania in particular.

-My first two journal articles were published in The Journal of Democracy (impact factor 3.0) and African Affairs (impact factor 2.5, the highest of any area studies journal).
-My work has been accepted for the Oxford Encylopedia of African Politics.
-I have a proven track record in winning research grants.
-I won a research grant of €22,000 from International IDEA with Nic Cheeseman to conduct work about programmatic politics.
+I have four publications in high-ranked peer-reviewed journals, and three more under review.
+I am currently working on my book manuscript.
+I have a proven track record in winning research grants; I won a research grant of €22,000 from International IDEA with Nic Cheeseman to conduct work about programmatic politics.

 My research has an impact beyond the academy in my work.
 My succession of policy publications have influenced government policy.
 I often advise governments on politics in East Africa.
 My public-facing articles have been read by hundreds of thousands of people.
 I have been quoted on several international media.